panaverse/learn-nextjs/README.md

-# Learn Web 2.0 Cloud Development in Baby Steps
+# Learn Web 2.0 Development in Baby Steps

 This repo is part of the [Certified Web 3.0 and Metaverse Developer Training Program](https://www.panaverse.co/)